Start an Application Service Provisioning Business in Dubai

 ICT service providers should also be aware of the UAE Telecommunications and Digital Government Regulatory Authority (TDRA), which oversees telecommunications and digital services across the country.
 Depending on the specific services offered, particularly those involving network-based communications or data handling, operators may need to ensure their activities comply with TDRA guidelines and any relevant sector-specific regulations.

-The Business Licence is subject to annual renewal, and licence holders are expected to maintain accurate regulatory records and meet any reporting obligations stipulated by the free zone authority.
-Crucially, there is no requirement for a local sponsor or Emirati partner, and no minimum share capital requirement is mandated for free zone business licences of this category, making the entry threshold accessible for startups and established firms alike.
+The Business License is subject to annual renewal, and license holders are expected to maintain accurate regulatory records and meet any reporting obligations stipulated by the free zone authority.
+Crucially, there is no requirement for a local sponsor or Emirati partner, and no minimum share capital requirement is mandated for free zone business licenses of this category, making the entry threshold accessible for startups and established firms alike.

 Setup Costs and Step-by-Step Process